cglattfelder/fw-scripts/comments-to-customfield/Readme.md

 # comments_to_customfield

 If you need your ( Desktop ) FileWave client comments in inventory.
+Since updating custom field values via a script modifies the "Last Connect" value in inventory
+this script also updates a custom field called fw_lastconnect , which contains the last time the
+software deployment part of fwcld contacted filewave - that is , the value one is used to seeing
+in the 'clients' view.
+This will more accurately reflect when the client was last in touch with filewave.

 ## Installation

   Create a custom field called fw_comment , or import the custom field from fw_comment.customfields in this directory.
+  Create a custom field called fw_lastconnect ( datetime format ) , or import the custom field from fw_lastconnect.customfields in this directory.
   Copy the python script to your filewave server.